F1 to Green Card: How International Students Can Stay in the U.S. Permanently

 Potential Problems in the F1 to Green Card Process

-Below, we’ll review the two most common issues that can cause USCIS to deny your green card case.
+Below, we’ll review the three most common issues that can cause USCIS to deny your green card case.

 Immigration violations can affect the F1 to Green Card Process

 Without reviewing all 80 questions, it’s helpful to look at some common immigration violations that USCIS will look for.
 First, USCIS will look to see if you have ever lied to immigration to get an immigration benefit, like your F1 Visa.
 So, for example, USCIS wants to know if you lied on your DS-160 when you applied for a visa at a U.S. consulate.
-It also wants to know if you have worked in the U.S. without permission, or if you fell out of status.
-All of these can impact your ability to become a green card holder.
+It also wants to know if you have worked in the U.S. without permission or fell out of status.
+All of these can impact your ability to become a green cardholder.

 If you think you have committed an immigration violation, then it’s best to consult with an immigration attorney before filing.

 Criminal convictions can also greatly affect the process of becoming a permanent resident.
-Not all crimes are treated the same.
+Immigration does not treat all crimes the same.
 The best practice is to consult an immigration attorney if you have ever been arrested.
-Some international students assume that if their case was dismissed in some form, that their criminal history will not come up.
+Some international students assume that if a criminal court dismissed their case in some form, their criminal history will not come up.
 This is not true, however.

 So if you have had any contact with law enforcement (police or court), then consult an immigration attorney before filing.